karthik-d/quorum-sensing-network/README.md

 # Quorum Sensing and Network Formation

-Agent-based quorum sensing model for coordination for macrophage trimodal pro-inflammatory response.
+Agent-based quorum sensing model to analyze the coordination of macrophages in their trimodal pro-inflammatory response.

 - Mathematica notebooks with incremental code.
 - Object-oriented implementation in Python.